samersaabjr/Model-Free-Control/README.md

 **How to Execute Code**

 The file "QuadrupleTank_P_type_clean.m" contains the implementation of the model-free controller on a quadruple tank process with non-minimum phase setting as described in [1].
 To run the code, simply run "QuadrupleTank_P_type_clean.m".
+You will be prompted to select whether noise should be present or not.
+Then you will be promopted whether to add a maximum absolute limit to the control signal or not - if yes then you will also be prompted to enter a positive value not less than 3 for the maximum limit for the control.
+To get the results shown in the figure above, select not to add a maximum absolute limit on the control signal.

 **References**